c0nda/rk-tech-onlyoffice-testtask/README.md

 # OnlyOffice prototype app

 Android app that is prototype of OnlyOffice android application.
-Done according to the test task from YADRO.
+Done according to the test task from RK Tech.

 ## Tech stack